Venafi/firefly-playground/README.md

 ## Welcome to the Venafi Firefly Playground

-Please refer to the projects (wiki)[fgdsgfdgfd] pages for further instructions..
+Please refer to the projects documentation here https://venafi.github.io/firefly-playground for instructions.